-2000 (RIPA), did not comply with Article 8, second paragraph, of the Convention.
-As in the Klass case, the applicant could claim to be a victim of interference for the mere fact that RIPA existed (§ 124-129).
-Of course, the Court took into account the type of surveillance at issue (§ 160), the procedures for a surveillance order (§ 159-164), and the oversight mechanisms.
-As regards oversight of the RIPA regime, the Court observed that apart from internal control by ministers, the Interception of Communications Commissioner as well as the Investigatory Powers Tribunal (IPT) exercised after-the-fact oversight.
-The Commissioner oversaw the overall functioning of the surveillance system and the authorisation of interception orders in specific cases.
-The Court noted that the Commissioner was independent of the executive and the legislature and held or had held a high judicial office (§ 166).
-Furthermore, the Court was impressed by the role of the IPT.51 The Court highlighted the "extensive jurisdiction of the IPT to examine any complaint of unlawful interception."
-Any person who suspected that his communications had been or were being intercepted could apply to the tribunal.
+sioner as well as the Investigatory Powers Tribunal (IPT) exercised after-thefact oversight.
+The Commissioner oversaw the overall functioning of the surveillance system and the authorization of interception orders in specific cases.
+The Court noted that the Commissioner was independent of the executive and the legislature and held or had held a high judicial office.85 Furthermore, the Court was impressed by the role of the IPT.86 The Court highlighted the "extensive jurisdiction of the IPT to examine any complaint of unlawful interception."87 Any person who suspected that his communications had been or were being intercepted could apply to the tribunal.
 Therefore, the jurisdiction of the IPT did not depend on notification, and the Court marked this as an advantage over the German system.
-The Court emphasised that the IPT was an independent and impartial body, which had adopted its own rules of procedure.
-The members of the tribunal had to hold, or had previously held, high judicial offices or had to be experienced lawyers (§ 167).
-Having regard to the procedures as well as to the safeguards offered by the supervision of the Commissioner and the review of the IPT, the Court concluded that interference was justified under Article 8, second paragraph (§ 169).52
+The Court emphasized "that the IPT was an independent and impartial body, which [had] adopted its own rules of procedure."88 The members of the tribunal had to hold, or had previously held, high judicial offices or had to be experienced lawyers.89 In regard to the procedures as well as to the safeguards offered by the supervision of the Commissioner and the review of the IPT, the Court concluded that interference was justified under Article 8, second paragraph.90